How to Organize and Display a Postage Stamp Collection

 When and Why I Use Stockbooks

-As an adult I have been more focused on collecting Victorian line engraved stamps, including the world's first postage stamp, the Penny Black, which first appeared in 1840!
+As an adult, I have been more focused on collecting Victorian line engraved stamps, including the world's first postage stamp, the Penny Black, which first appeared in 1840!
 Keeping tiny fragments of paper which are over 170 years old safe requires a high quality archive quality stockbook.
 Stockbooks are generally made of extra heavy cardstock with clear strips to hold the stamps or other philatelic items, with each page separated by a clear or glassine interleaf.
-They are also excellent for young collectors to amass loose used stamps in different thematic groups.
+They are also excellent for young collectors to amass loosely used stamps in different thematic groups.

 A Wonderful U.S. Collection Preserved in Several Types of Albums

 Collectors have traditionally used stamp hinges made from lightly gummed transparent paper to mount stamps on album pages.
 Stamp hinges are designed to be peelable, but I have often seen older stamps with the remnants of old hinges permanently stuck on the reverse.
 For this reason, hinges are usually used on postally used stamps while mounts are used to protect mint gummed stamps from damage.